Decorators, Dataclasses and IDEs¶

 We're decorating a single method.

-The main issue we have, how do we access .self
+The main issue we have, how do we access .self?

-First let's see what we do with the loggingdecorator()
+First let's see what we do with the loggingdecorator() to make it work for a single method.

 def logging_decorator(func):